-Sodium targets for the National School Lunch Program and School Breakfast Program have been moving targets in recent years.
+Sodium targets for the National School Lunch Program and School Breakfast Program have been moving targets.
 Back in 2012, the USDA required school food authorities to gradually reduce sodium in school meals over time.
 The first target date was in 2014, followed by another in 2017.
 A third deadline originally targeted the 2022-2023 school year but was pushed back to the end of the school year for 2023-2024.
-In a reversal, however, lunches and breakfasts now will be required to meet updated targets by July 1, 2022.
+In a reversal, however, lunches and breakfasts must meet updated targets by July 1, 2022.

 Currently, lunchtime sodium reduction targets for grades 9-12 must not exceed 1,080 mg.
 Grades K-8 requirements reduce these levels even further.
 By July of 2022, the maximum sodium level for grades 9-12 will be lowered by more than 25% to 740 mg.

 If your head isn’t spinning yet, the FDA recently issued new standards apart from those required for school lunch programs.
 Unlike the USDA requirements for schools, the FDA’s guidelines are voluntary, calling for a 12% reduction in the amount of sodium in food products over the next 2.5 years, including restaurant meals, processed foods and even baby food.
 They admit it’s an incremental approach, suggesting that further reductions will be called for in the future.

 RELATED GUIDE: Understanding Increased Consumer Demand for Reduced Sodium

 Nutritionists and other health professionals see these measures as a step in the right direction and will continue to push for lower limits on sodium.
 The bottom line for food formulators is that they need to see the writing on the wall: reduced sodium level requirements and guidelines aren’t going anywhere but down in coming years.